Designer Shower Curtains

 WICKED SCARY COLORS

 If your bathroom decor features colors that hurt your eyes and break your heart, I feel your pain.
 The bath in my first home featured coral pink and mint green tile.
 Like, both colors - in one room.
 Buying the house set me back for ever, so remodeling was out of the question.
 My first decorating attempt made a bad situation worse.
 I chose pink and green floral wallpaper and showed remarkable restraint by choosing a white shower curtain.
 It was candy land and it hurt my teeth just to look at it.

 IGNORE THE COLOR

 Sometimes, the only thing to do with a hateful color is ignore it.
 Don't add more.
 Don't try to match it.
 Just let it be pink or green or blue or whatever unfortunate color was popular when your home was built.
 Go black and white.
 Black and white goes with everything.
 Yes, even that color.
 It's bold and graphic and has a personality all its own.
 B&W gets along with everyone.
 Your bath will still be a color you don't love, but at least you'll love your new designer shower curtain.
 Add some black & white accessories, some simple black & white art, and some fluffy white towels.
-You may be surprised at how you feel about your dated bath.
+You'll be surprised at how much better you feel about your dated bath.

 PAINT THE TILE

 Don't do this yourself.
 Hire a professional like Miracle Method, who will paint your well adhered tile and tub any color you choose - preferably white or cream.
 Because even the gray we love today will be tomorrow's mint green.
 If you must do it yourself, read and follow every instruction.
 To the letter.
 Because even a gorgeous shower curtain can't save peeling and bubbling tile.

 HIDE THE TUB